swatik2108/ProcedureScheduler/README.md

 1. Download and unzip zip file.

-2. In Eclipse got to File -> Import -> Maven -> Existing Maven project
+2. In Eclipse go to File -> Import -> Maven -> Existing Maven project

 3. Run the ProcSchedApplication.java in package com.scape.procscheduler as Java Application